Volvo

 organizers did not see any need to bring

-Touring Car Racing here in the 1980's.
+this sort of Touring Car Racing here in the 1980's.

 This means finding fresh info on the Group

-A races here has been difficult over the
+A races here was difficult over the

 years.